English and Math Placement Testing

 to university transfer.

-Assessment begins with placement testing in writing and mathematics skills, which help determine the level of coursework for which you are prepared and also readiness for entry into specific programs.
+Assessment begins with placement in writing and mathematics skills, which helps determine the level of coursework for which you are prepared and also readiness for entry into specific programs.
 Recommendations range from refresher courses to honors classes.

-The ALEKS placement assessment is a computer-based assessment and has a three hour time limit.
+The ALEKS placement assessment is computer-based and has a three hour time limit; students take 60 to 90 minutes on average for the ALEKS assessment.
 Placement testing is offered on a walk in basis after spending three hours in the ALEKS prep and learning module.

-If after taking the ALEKS math test, you are dissatisfied with your placement recommendation, you will need to make an appointment with the current Mathematics Division Prerequisite and Adjunct Evaluator.
+If, after taking the ALEKS math test, you are dissatisfied with your placement recommendation, you will need to make an appointment with the current Mathematics Division Prerequisite and Adjunct Evaluator.
 You can get his/her contact information by calling (360) 992–2588.
-At this time, bring any documentation that will support your request for a placement different from the recommendation based on your ALEKS test results.
-It is the policy of the Mathematics Department that you meet the proper prerequisites as listed in the college catalog for enrollment in any mathematics course.